jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 Floodgate we've been playing mixed me-on-Java/him-on-iPad-or-Switch-Bedrock so the laptop is mostly neglected.

 So I install iTunes and wipe the iPod.
-Takes a while, because I have to install a cascading series of drivers, but it eventually works.
+Takes awhile, because I have to install a cascading series of drivers, but it eventually works.
 The firmware was the latest for the Classic, released 2009.